Zymology: History

 The German Eduard Buchner, winner of the 1907 Nobel Prize in chemistry, later determined that fermentation was actually caused by a yeast secretion, which he termed 'zymase'.

-The research efforts undertaken by the Danish Carlsberg scientists greatly accelerated understanding of yeast and brewing.
+The research efforts undertaken by the Danish Carlsberg scientists greatly accelerated the understanding of yeast and brewing.
 The Carlsberg scientists are generally acknowledged as having jump-started the entire field of molecular biology.